 Penelope Cave acted as project manager and the films were produced by the specialist art and music media company WashMedia.
 Scripted by the Southampton research team, each of the four films explore a different theme, and each was filmed in a different room: the cherry-coloured Music and Drawing Rooms for an overview of the collection, the Yellow Drawing Room for music lessons, the Cupola Hall for dance, and the Library for music collecting.
 Loan of an 1822 Broadwood grand piano was arranged for the Music Room, so that the harpsichord could be moved into the Library where it appears to have been in 1820.
 After consultation with the house staff revealed that costumes and historical scenes would be more likely to engage visitors, The Tatton Park Trust provided funding for costume hire from the historical film costumiers Sands Films, who advised on appropriate dress for the years represented in the films.
 Historic dance practitioner Stuart Marsden provided help with dance scenes, and soprano Emma Bryant performed Elizabeth Sykes's vocal music.
 Harvey Davies and the Pleyel Ensemble provided chamber music performances while Katrina Faulds and Penelope Cave played harpsichord and the grand and square pianos.

 The scripts, scores and still images were prepared over three months from February 2013 and the films shot over two days in June.
 This schedule was imposed by the funding constraints, but at least one further day would have been useful; although the long June days helped with light, working around visitor hours during a busy period considerably reduced the noise-free time for filming and was not ideal for the (frankly heroic) house staff working on the project.
-The films are freely available from the Hidden Histories site, the Southampton Music department research pages, and YouTube.
+The films can be viewed by at Tatton Park and are also freely available in our video galleries, the Southampton Music department research pages and YouTube.